 - Field Notes

-- 2 nights in a hotel overlooking the temples in Agrigento
+- 2 nights in a hotel overlooking the temples in Agrigento.

-- 4 nights in a small, newly refurbished hotel on the seafront, in beautiful Ortygia, Syracuse
+- 4 nights in elegant minimalistic hotel Ortygia, Syracuse: a small, newly refurbished hotel set on the seafront at Ortygia and close to the Duomo.